WolframResearch/LibraryLinkUtilities/docs/modules/containers.rst

 With exception of DataStore, which cannot be Shared.

-All of the above are described in the [LibraryLink documentation](https://reference.wolfram.com/language/LibraryLink/tutorial/InteractionWithWolframLanguage.html#97446640).
+All of the above are described in the `LibraryLink documentation <https://reference.wolfram.com/language/LibraryLink/tutorial/InteractionWithWolframLanguage.html#97446640>`_.

 In plain _LibraryLink_, the choice you make is reflected only in the WL code where you call `LibraryFunctionLoad` and specify the list of parameters for the library function.
 There is no way to query the WolframLibraryData or MArgument about